tonirex/sg-aks-workshop/post-provisioning/README.md

 ## Find Public IP of Azure Application Gateway used for WAF

-This setion shows how to find the Public IP Address of the Azure Application Gateway which is used as a WAF and the Ingress point for workloads into the Cluster.
+This setion shows how to find the Public IP Address of the Azure Application Gateway which is used as a WAF, and the Ingress point for workloads into the Cluster.

 ```bash
 # Retrieve the Public IP Address of the App Gateway.